shidi1985/academic-kickstart/content/post/2018-GridSense-News1/index.md

 +++
-title = "Our 'Grid Sense' solution has been successfully transferred to NARI Group.
+title = "Our *Grid Sense* solution has been successfully transferred to NARI Group.
 Multiple pilot projects are in progress now." date = 2018-09-01T00:00:00

 # List format.